inchulkim95/CSE110/index.md

   </div>
   <h1 style="margin: 0;">Inchul Kim</h1>
 </div>
-I am in my pursuing a B.S.
+I am currently pursuing a B.S.
 Computer Science at University of California San Diego.

 In my off-time I like to play games with my friends, cook, eat, and listen to R&B.